-Prerequisites: Admission to the Master of Science in Finance program.
+Prerequisite: FIN 6010 (or concurrent enrollment in FIN 6010).
 Includes mathematical, programming, and statistical tools used in the real-world analysis and modeling of financial data; applies these tools to model asset prices and returns, to measure risk, and to construct optimized portfolios.
 Examines real-world problems faced by investment advisors, consultants, and investors in putting finance theory into practice.

 FIN 6460 - Investments

 (Same as ECON 6460.)
 Prerequisites: FIN 6010 and FIN 6110.
 Focuses on the pricing of equity and debt securities using discounted cash flow, relative valuation, and the Black-Scholes real option valuation approaches in the top-down analysis framework.
 Focuses on analyzing the macroeconomic environment, forecasting short-term and long-term stock market trends, performing industry analysis, identifying the key value drivers for the industry and stocks, interpreting accounting and non-accounting information necessary for valuation, establishing assumptions for valuation models, applying valuation quantitative models in the stock research project, and presenting equity research in a professional manner.

 FIN 6710 - Financial Statement Analysis

 Prerequisites: FIN 6010 with C or better.
 Theory of corporate finance with applications.
 Techniques and problems for maximizing wealth through the application of discounted cash flow analysis.
 Emphasis on risk, capital budgeting, and capital structure.